-The 2020 WISE Women of the Year honorees are Susan Cohig of the NHL, Rosalyn Durant of ESPN, Elizabeth Lindsey of Wasserman and JoAnn Neale of MLS.
+The 2020 WISE Women of the Year honorees are Susan Cohig of the NHL, Rosalyn Durant of Walt Disney World Resort, Elizabeth Lindsey of Wasserman and JoAnn Neale of MLS.

 “Susan, Rosalyn, Elizabeth and JoAnn are outstanding examples of how leaders in our industry can succeed while paving the way for other women,” said Kathleen Francis, WISE national board chair and president.
 “Each of these women have excelled in their positions and have actively created opportunities for women in the business of sports.
-We look forward to celebrating them in June.”
+We look forward to celebrating them.”

-Awarded the distinction in a vote by WISE members nationwide, the honorees will be recognized for their accomplishments, contributions and support of their female peers at the 26th Annual Awards Luncheon on June 10 at the Ziegfeld Ballroom in New York City.
+Awarded the distinction in a vote by WISE members nationwide, the honorees will be recognized for their accomplishments, contributions and support of their female peers at the 26th Awards Luncheon, which has been rescheduled to March 16, 2021 at the Ziegfeld Ballroom in New York City.

 Executive Vice President, Club Business Affairs | National Hockey League